Oli-Bateson/vagrant-ansible-centos7-LNMP/README.md

 Add the following line `192.168.33.35 {host_name}` (where the `{host_name}` is the one from the `all` file) to your hosts file `/etc/hosts`

 ### Change PHP Versions

 Edit `ansible/group_vars/all` with your favourite editor and change the `php_version` variable.
-5.5, 5.6 7.1 and 7.2 are the only allowed version numbers at this time.
+The only allowed version numbers at this time are for PHP 5.5, 5.6, 7.2, 7.4 and Zend PHP 5.6.40 (use `5.5`, `5.6`, `7.2`, `7.4` or `Zend5.6`).
+The Zend PHP selection is only for use with bacpac and paywall and requires the use of credentials stored in 1Password.

 ### Change MySQL Versions
 Edit `ansible/group_vars/all` with your favourite editor and change the `mysql_version` variable.
-5.5 and 5.7 are the only allowed version numbers at this time.
+The only allowed version numbers at this time are 5.5 and 5.7.

 ### Update Dependencies
 After changing any ansible settings just run `vagrant up --provision` to propagate the changes to the VM.